conjurdemos/Accelerator-AI-agent-demos/README.md

 - 1-start-claude-code.sh - just runs claude.
 It will prompt you for your account info.

 ## 5-langgraph
-Runs LangGraph agent that does not use any MCP server to connect to Psql DBs (Requires OpenAI and Tavily accounts with API keys)
+Runs LangGraph agent that uses native LangChain classes (no MCP server) to connect to Psql DBs (Requires OpenAI and Tavily accounts with API keys).